Small Grants Funding 2017

 Would you like to become a Community Councillor?

-There are currently three vacancies in the Woodroyd, Holme Top and Ripley ward on Bradford Trident Community Council following the resignation of Councillors Ilyas Khan and Lutfur Khan.
+There is currently one vacancy in the Holme Top ward on Bradford Trident Community Council.

 The council can now fill the vacancy by co-option, which is a process whereby the council considers applications from interested persons and can then select someone to fill the seat.